-The Italian Trade Commission:The Italian Trade Commission (I.C.E., Istituto nazionale per il Commercio Estero) is the Italian government agency entrusted with the promotion of trade, business opportunities and industrial co-operation between Italian and foreign companies.
+The Italian Trade Commission (I.C.E., Istituto nazionale per il Commercio Estero) is the Italian government agency entrusted with the promotion of trade, business opportunities and industrial co-operation between Italian and foreign companies.
 It supports the internationalization of Italian firms and their consolidation in foreign markets.
-The Commissions educational programs are based on the following pillars: research, innovation, communication and quality control of training processes.
+The Commission's educational programs are based on the following pillars: research, innovation, communication and quality control of training processes.
 The Commission has agreements and programs with Italian Regions and local governments for the education and training of technical personnel, students and firms.
 Visit http://www.italtrade.com/usa.

 The objective of UCIMU-SISTEMI PER PRODURRE, the Association of Italian Manufacturers of Machine Tools, Robots, Automation Systems and Ancillary Products, has always been to promote the interests of the industry, and the growth and spread of an entrepreneurial culture through the supply of services that are constantly updated to meet the requirements of the companies operating in this particular sector.

 The Politecnico di Milano is a science and technology university producing engineers, architects and industrial designers through a variety of innovative specialized courses, with great attention being devoted to all elements of education.
 The Politecnico di Milano has its core focus on quality and innovation in teaching and research, resulting in a prolific relationship with the economic and manufacturing worlds through experimental research and technology transfer. www.polimi.it

 The SME Education Foundation is committed to inspiring, supporting and preparing the next generation of manufacturing engineers and technologists in the advancement of manufacturing education.
 Created by the Society of Manufacturing Engineers in 1979, the SME Education Foundation has provided more than $31 million since 1980 in grants, scholarships and awards through its partnerships with corporations, organizations, foundations, and individual donors.
 Visit www.smeef.org.
 Also visit www.CareerMe.org for information on advanced manufacturing careers and our award-winning website for young people, www.ManufacturingisCool.com.
-Questions or comments may be directed to the SME Education Foundation by phone 313.425.3300, or email at email@example.com.

-If you have any questions or comments, please contact SME Public Relations at email@example.com.
+If you have questions about the press release or need additional information, please contact SME Public Relations at email@example.com.